-There are five (5) housing units at this facility which house the current population of 128 inmates.
-From the housing rosters, the auditor selected ten (10) interviewees.
-These included an inmate who reported being LGBTI, one (1) inmate reported as Limited English Proficient, two (2) inmates from segregation, one (1) inmate who reported a prior victimization, and one (1) inmate with a current allegation.
-Within the ten (10) selected there were seven (7) inmates who were identified at high risk of sexual victimization and one (1) inmate identified as high risk of being sexually aggressive.
+There are sixteen (16) housing units at this facility.
+At the time of the audit, four (4) of these were closed.
+From the housing rosters, the auditor selected twelve (12) interviewees.
+These included an inmate who reported being LGBTI, one (1) inmate with a disability, one (1) inmate from the restrictive housing unit, and one (1) inmate with a current allegation.
+Additionally, within the eleven (11) selected there was one (1) inmate who was identified at high risk of sexual victimization, one (1) inmate identified as high risk of being sexually aggressive, and one (1) inmate who identified as both high risk of sexual victimization and as high risk of being sexually aggressive.

-There are three (3) shifts at the facility.
+There are four (4) shifts at the facility.
 From the shift rosters the auditor randomly selected four (4) staff from the 7-3 shift, four (4) staff from the 3-11 shift and two (2) staff from the 11-7 shift for interviewing (total 10).
+There is also a 1-9 shift and the auditor selected from this shift for specialized interviews.

-A total of twenty-two (22) specialized interviews were conducted.
-The auditor interviewed on-site the Warden, PREA Manager, Upper Level Manager, Case Management Counselor, Contractor, Medical Staff, Mental Health Staff, two (2) Investigators, Intake Staff, Risk Screening Staff, Restricted Housing staff, Incident Review Staff, Retaliation Staff, Orientation, Intake Commander, and Count Board Staff.
+A total of twenty-one (21) specialized interviews were conducted.
+The auditor interviewed on-site the Warden, PREA Manager, Upper Level Manager, Medical Staff, Mental Health Staff, Volunteer, Investigator, two (2) Intake Staff, Risk Screening Staff, Restrictive Housing Unit Staff, Incident Review Staff, Retaliation Staff, Limited English Proficient Staff, and Grievance Staff.

-At various off-site locations, and on May 17, 2017, the auditor interviewed the Agency Head designee - Assistant Director of Institutions and Operations, the Agency PREA Coordinator, the Human Resource Director, the Special Investigations Unit Chief, the Chief of the Office of Inspections, and the Training Director.
+At various off-site locations, and on May 17, 2017, the auditor interviewed the Agency Head designee - Assistant Director of Institutions and Operations, the Agency PREA Coordinator, the Human Resource Director, the Chief of the Special Investigations Unit, the Chief of the Office of Inspections, and the Training Director.

-On May 19, 2017, the auditor held an exit meeting with Warden Dwyer, Deputy Warden/Facility PREA Compliance Manager Santagata, and Agency PREA Coordinator Daglieri to review the findings.
+On May 17, 2017, the auditor held an exit meeting with Warden Salisbury, Deputy Warden/PREA Compliance Manager Corry, and Agency PREA Coordinator Daglieri to review the findings.